paketo-buildpacks/dep/README.md

   [requires.metadata]

     # Setting the build flag to true will ensure that the Dep
-    # depdendency is available on the $PATH for subsequent buildpacks during
+    # dependency is available on the $PATH for subsequent buildpacks during
     # their build phase.
 If you are writing a buildpack that needs to run Dep
     # during its build process, this flag should be set to true.
     build = true

+    # Setting the launch flag to true will ensure that the Dep
+    # dependency is available on the $PATH for the running application.
+If you are
+    # writing an application that needs to run Dep at runtime, this flag should
+    # be set to true.
+    launch = true
 ```

 ## Usage